 Over the summer, one of my demo themes was: Cooling Foods.
 There are various foods that can help us stay cooler during the warm summer season.
 In this recipe I chose a few different cooling foods that I thought would go nicely together.
-It’s cooling and hydrating!
+It’s cooling, hydrating and great for your outdoor festivities.

 5 cups cubed cucumbers (peeled and seeded)